Krazy House (film): Reception

+Metacritic, which uses a weighted average, assigned the film a score of 23 out of 100, based on six critics, indicating "generally unfavorable" reviews.

 In a negative review, Jordan Mintzer of The Hollywood Reporter wrote, "Krazy House hardly elicits a laugh, even if a sitcom-style laugh track plays throughout the first part of the movie, which was shot to fit the old 4:3 boob tube aspect ratio.
 When the Russians arrive to wreak havoc and the film expands to widescreen, it becomes so persistent in its pursuit of bad and bawdy humor that it's truly a test to sit through, not because of the gross-out factor but because the jokes are all kind of loud and dumb."

 Meagan Navarro of Bloody Disgusting also gave the film a negative review and wrote, "There's a very hyper-specific audience in mind for Krazy House, the type that doesn't mind hollow exercises in shock value and gag-inducing humor without aim.
 But mostly, Krazy House just feels like a grating marathon of purposeless excess, devoid of effective humor.
 It somehow makes an 86-minute runtime feel like an absolute slog.
 The equivalent of nails on a chalkboard."